Overview

 Things to Bring

+• .
 Insulated, waterproof boots are best.
-They have thick soles, rubber/leather uppers and insulation.
-Flip Flops/ Crocs.
+They have thick soles, rubber/leather uppers, and insulation.

+• .
 Base layer: Synthetics and wool retain warmth even when wet.
-Wear long underwears (top and bottem) that wicks away moisture, insulates well and dries quickly.
-Choose from microlight, lightweight or midweight versions based on the temperature and your activity level.
+Wear long underwear (top and bottom) that wicks away moisture, insulates well, and dries quickly.
+Choose from microlight, lightweight, or midweight versions based on the temperature and your activity level.
 A zippered top lets you adjust body heat as you stop and go. (this item is to be bought by the clients themselves, easily available in Decathlon Stores)

-COTTON SCARF good for dust and to protect neck from sunburn ,WATER BOTTLE, HYDRATION BAG.
+• .
+Cotton scarf: Good for dust and to protect neck from sunburn.

 Terms & Conditions